 Washing and drying your clothes is necessary for everyone, unless you don’t mind walking around smelly and dirty.
 Most people will end up doing a load of washing at least a couple of times a week, so having a good washing machine and a good dryer is crucial.
-But why should you have two appliances taking up space in your laundry room when you can buy one that does it all?
+But why should you have two appliances taking up space in your laundry room when you could buy one that does it all?

 What are washer dryer machines?

-You can use these machines just like you would a normal washing machine, but with the added benefit of drying your clothes once the wash cycle has finished.
-In some machines, you also have the option to set it to wash and dry your clothes all in one cycle, without needing to do anything in-between.
+You can use these machines just like you would a normal washing machine, but with the added benefit of drying your clothes once the washing cycle has finished.
+In some machines, you also have the option to set it to wash and dry your clothes all in the one cycle, without needing to do anything in-between.
 You can go out for two hours and come home to washed and dried clothes!
 Sound perfect.

 Why buy a washer dryer combo?

 One of the main reasons people buy washer dryer combos is to save space.
 One washer dryer is roughly the same size as standard washers or dryers separately, so having these two machines rolled into one can save a significant amount of space in your laundry room.
 Another reason is to save money.
-Washer dryers are quite expensive to buy by themselves, but generally cost less than buying two different appliances separately.
+Washer dryers are quite expensive to buy by themselves, but will generally cost less than buying two different appliances separately.
 We will cover the cost aspect of buying a washer dryer combo later.